Adwai-T/Notes/Java/Spring.md

 [Spring MVC Official Docs](https://docs.spring.io/spring-framework/docs/current/reference/html/web.html)

 Basic flow of MVC : WebBrowser -> Front Controller -> Controller -> View template -> Back to WebBrowser

+Responsibilities of FrontView Controller

+* Intercepts incoming requests
+* Converts the payload of the request to the internal structure of the data
+* Sends the data to Model for further processing
+* Gets processed data from the Model and advances that data to the View for rendering

+The `DispatcherServlet` acts as the main controller to route requests to their intended destination

 Components of a Spring MVC Application